The Hike To The Grand Teton's Lower Saddle

 The Lupine Meadows trailhead parking lot

-The trailhead's parking area starts getting busy around 5 a.m. during the summer high season.
-People are coming and going at all hours of the day and night.
+The parking area starts getting busy around 5 a.m. during the peak climbing season.
 It will be busier on the weekends.
-By noon, it is often overflowing with 100s of cars along the sides of the access road.
-The entire area needs a major overhaul.
+It's often overflowing with cars parked along the sides of the access road by noon.
+The dirt road to the trailhead is sometimes a washboardy, potholy mess that will eat your suspension.

 ~ Heading Out ~